 | Price | Free | Free with ads / paid tier |

-WatchTogether — it's free, runs entirely in the browser, and does synced watch parties with video chat for any streaming service.
+WatchTogether.
+It's free, runs entirely in the browser, and does synced watch parties with video chat for any streaming service.
 No app download for hosts or guests.

 No app required, desktop-first experience, every streaming service supported via screen share, and only the host needs the subscription.
 Rave requires the app for everyone and per-viewer subscriptions on paid platforms.

-No — they click your invite link in any browser and join instantly.
+No. They click your invite link in any browser and join instantly.
 No app, no account, no setup.

-No. The host shares their screen, so one subscription covers the whole room — and regional availability differences stop mattering.
+No. The host shares their screen, so one subscription covers the whole room.
+And regional availability differences stop mattering.

-Yes, completely — no ads interrupting playback, no premium tier required, no room time limits.
+Yes, completely.
+No ads interrupting playback, no premium tier required, no room time limits.

-Yes — guests can watch from any mobile browser.
+Yes.
+Guests can watch from any mobile browser.
 Hosting (screen share) works best from a desktop or laptop.